mramshaw/Alexa-Stuff/README.md

 Alexa Echo Plus|no Google equivalent (as far as I know) Alexa Show|Google Home Hub

-The smallest devices are fine for voice interaction, but not so great for listening to music.
-The mid-range devices feature much better speakers (and so are better for listening to music), while the high-end devices also have display surfaces.
+The smallest devices are fine for voice interaction, but not so great for listening to music (although newer Alexa Dot devices have an audio-out jack).
+The mid-range devices feature better speakers (and so are better for listening to music), while the high-end devices also have display surfaces.

 ## UX for Voice